VisionsOfficial/visionstrust-docs/docs/application/registering-resources/service-resources.md

 # Service Resources

+!!! tip "Glossary"

-> _Check the definition for a Resource in the [glossary](../../glossary.md)_
+    _Check the definition for a Resource in the [glossary](../../glossary.md)_

 A service resource is the metadata referencing a single service, API, data processing service that a provider can own and propose as a service to the catalogue.

 Resources are the elements that are used in order to compose an offer, which can be then presented in the catalogue.

+!!! info

-> A Service Resource alone will never show up in the catalogue.
+    A Service Resource alone will never show up in the catalogue.
 Only the provider of the resource will be able to visualize it unless it is bundled up into an Offer.

 ## Creating a Service Resource